 You want to incorporate these requirements into your process for many reasons.
 First of all, when you define your desired outcome before development begins, you help promote alignment and shared understanding.
 This understanding helps reduce the likelihood of surprises down the line.

 In addition to helping product people set and manage expectations, acceptance criteria is also helpful for developers.
 Not only does the added context reduce ambiguity, but also creates a great defense against scope creep.
 If a requirement isn’t defined and set at the beginning of a sprint, it’s more difficult to sneak it in midway through.
 Finally, acceptance criteria often defines the fail/pass testing that will be done to determine whether a user story is complete.

 Virtually anyone on the cross-functional team could write acceptance criteria for user stories.
-Usually it’s the product owner or manager who is responsible for writing acceptance criteria, or at least facilitating the discussion about it.
+Usually, the product owner or manager is responsible for writing acceptance criteria or at least facilitating the discussion about it.
 The idea behind that is to ensure that the requirements are written with customer needs in mind, and who better to understand customer needs than a product person?
 That said, it is widely recommended to make writing acceptance criteria a group activity that includes both dev and QA representatives.

 Involving developers and QA as you define acceptance criteria has several benefits.
 For one, it gives you another opportunity to communicate with developers about product strategy and vision.
 Secondly, developers and QA staff can help point out any missing pieces or identify dependencies that may not have been clear before.
 Finally, these discussions can help you as the product owner better understand what your user stories look like through the eyes of developers.
 So whenever possible, define done together.

 When Should User Story Acceptance Criteria Be Written?